Willj221/nrobinson.me/develop-with-po-util.md

 README.md
 ```

-All source code goes in `firmware/`, and the compiled binary is saved as `bin/firmware.bin`.
-You can specify devices to flash sequentially to in `devices.txt`, and `libs.txt` is how po-util keeps track of what libraries to use in the project.
+All source code goes in `firmware/`, and the firmware is compiled as `bin/firmware.bin`.
+You can specify devices to flash sequentially to in `devices.txt`, and what libraries to use in `libs.txt`.

 Po-util supports build shortcuts for [Atom](https://atom.io), and these are set in `.atom-build.yml` should you need to modify it on a per-project basis.